felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 {{< figure src="/img/book-sharing.png" position="center" caption="" >}}

-For the *DevOps Handbook*, since this book meant a lot for me during my personal development, I added a little note on the title page.
+For the *DevOps Handbook*, since this book meant a lot for me during my personal development, I added a note on the title page.
 Who knows, maybe this little encouragement will make a difference for the next person who will pick up this book!